Wednesday, 7 September 2022

 Issuing a claim

 If the debtor does not contest the claim within 28 days of being served with the claim, your solicitor can apply to the Court for judgment.
-The Court will make a judgment in your favour, converting your claim into a judgment debt which can be enforced by execution through the court’s sheriff.
+The Court may make a judgment in your favour, converting your claim into a judgment debt which can be enforced by execution through the court’s sheriff.

 A default judgment can be set aside by the Court if the debtor has a valid explanation why the claim was not defended in time.
-In that case, the Court would normally allow a defence to be filed within a certain time.
+In that case, the Court will normally allow a defence to be filed within a certain time.
 The Court may order the debtor to pay costs, however this is not guaranteed.